whoisdsmith/VAULTSIDIAN/home-mthrfckr/Terminal/Learning-The-Shell/Mastering-Your-Command-Line.md

-# mastering-your-command-line
+# Mastering-your-command-line

-_Hacks & tricks for developers working with the command line._
+*Hacks & tricks for developers working with the command line.*

 Whether you spend 99% of your time in your IDE, or you are an old school exclusive-vim-user that cringes at the thought of ever using a mouse in general, let alone to click a button in a memory hungry PyCharm IDE, all developers rely on using the command line to some extent.